pandysong/blog/content/post/read_u-boot_aarch64_source_code_part2.md

 	bl	board_init_f
 ```

-Above code first set `x0` to an address where stack pointer (SP) will be
+Above code first set `x0` with an address where stack pointer (SP) will be
 pointed to.
-And then it will set the `x0` to 16 byte alignment and then set it
+And then it will make the `x0` with 16 byte alignment and then set
-to `sp` in the code:
+it to `sp` in the code:

 ```
 	bic	sp, x0, #0xf	/* 16-byte alignment for ABI compliance */